-(This section contributed by Philip J. Stimac)
+(This section on Eckart Tunneling contributed by Philip J. Stimac.)

 Quantum mechanical tunneling corrections to the microcanonical rate constants k(E) have been implemented in MultiWell using a one dimensional unsymmetrical Eckart barrier.
 The modification of k(E) within MultiWell is accomplished by evaluating the sum of states of the transition state according to Eq.
-9 of the paper by Miller82:
+9 of the paper by Miller 126: